-- (d) It shall be unlawful for any person responsible for an excavation affecting or impacting a Town road or way to intentionally or knowingly fail or refuse to restore a Town road or public way to a reasonably safe condition after having received written notice from the Engineering Coordinator ordering restoration. - (e) A violation of any other provision of this Chapter shall constitute a class C misdemeanor.
+- (a) It shall be unlawful to engage in activities regulated by this chapter without obtaining the required permit, or to engage in activities regulated by this chapter that exceed the scope of the activities authorized in the required permit. - (b) It shall be unlawful for any person subject to the provisions of this chapter to fail to erect and maintain the guards, signals, barricades, and lights around required in this chapter. - (c) It shall be unlawful for any person to knowingly, intentionally, or recklessly remove, tamper with, or destroy any guard or barricade or extinguish any signal or light erected or maintained in accordance with the requirements of this chapter. - (d) It shall be unlawful for any person responsible for an excavation affecting or impacting a town road or way to intentionally or knowingly fail or refuse to restore a town road or public way to a reasonably safe condition after having received written notice from the engineering coordinator ordering restoration.

+(e) A violation of any other provision of this chapter shall constitute a class C misdemeanor.
 Each day a violation of this section persists shall constitute a separate offense.

-Section 8.32.05 Sidewalks
+Section 8.32.05 Sidewalks.

-- (1) Sidewalks shall be defined as: - (a) A roadway easement right of way designed for optimal pedestrian use; or - (b) A pathway designed for safety that provides a probable logical connection among the units in the development in a configuration that discourages pedestrian traffic on the roadway. - (2) Pedestrian sidewalks shall be required in all of the following developments: - (a) High density; - (b) Commercial; - (c) An average frontage of less than two hundred (200) feet; and - (d) Multi family residential. - (e) Unless the physical terrain such as a steep grade or hillside slope make sidewalks prohibitive or unsafe, in which case the Town Legislative Body, upon consideration of recommendations from staff or the Planning Commission, may make an exception to these standards as long as alternative pathways are provided.
-The burden of demonstrating this exception is entirely upon the applicant and must be shown by a clear and convincing standard. - (3) Sidewalks shall be constructed with concrete or any other hard surface material, which has a manufacturer guaranteed life of at least twenty five (25) years.
+- (1) Sidewalks shall be defined as: - (a) A roadway easement right of way designed for optimal pedestrian use; or - (b) A pathway designed for safety that provides a probable logical connection among the units in the development in a configuration that discourages pedestrian traffic on the roadway. - (2) Pedestrian sidewalks shall be required in all of the following developments: - (a) High density; - (b) Commercial; - (c) An average frontage of less than two hundred feet (200'); and - (d) Multi-family residential. - (e) Unless the physical terrain such as a steep grade or hillside slope make sidewalks prohibitive or unsafe, in which case the town legislative body, upon consideration of recommendations from staff or the Planning Commission, may make an exception to these standards as long as alternative pathways are provided.
+The burden of demonstrating this exception is entirely upon the applicant and must be shown by a clear and convincing standard. - (3) Sidewalks shall be constructed with concrete or any other hard surface material, which has a manufacturer guaranteed life of at least twenty-five (25) years.